Mount Sinai climb- the challenge of the mountain

 The best time to hike Mount Sinai in Egypt is considered to be during the cooler months of October to April.
 During this time, the temperatures are more bearable, ranging from 10°C to 20°C, making the strenuous ascent more comfortable.
 The downside is the waiting around at the top for sunrise, after you have sweated and then cooled off.
 It can be extremely cold during this time.

 The winter months from December to February will be the coolest.
+In fact, Mount Sinai is known to produce snow on occasions.

 For this particular Egypt attraction, I think most months are very reasonable with the right gear.
 Alternately April, May, October and November would be ideal.